NPSD007/NPSD007/README.md

 ### Hi There 👋
+- 🔭 I’m currently working on python
+- 🌱 I’m currently learning js,ts
+- 👯 I’m looking to collaborate on github
+- 💬 Ask me about coding
+- 📫 How to reach me: nileshpsingh71@gmail.com
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: An eagle can see an ant on the ground from a 20 floor buildng!

 <!--
 **NPSD007/NPSD007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.